Step 1: Go to the courthouse.

 If the respondent has an attorney at the hearing, the hearing may be extended for up to five days at the request of the petitioner so that the petitioner can find representation.2 To find a lawyer in your area, click on OR Finding a Lawyer page.

-For more information on how to get ready for the hearing, see our Preparing Your Case page.
+For more information on how to get ready for the hearing, see our At the Hearing page.

 1 O.R.S. § 124.020(6); Oregon Court Form: Notice to Respondent (Elderly Persons and Persons With Disabilities Abuse Prevention Act)